Genesis 49 – The Blessing of the Sons of Jacob

 His eyes are darker than wine,

 a.
 Judah, you are he whom your brothers shall praise: Judah wasn’t a completely exemplary character.
 He suggested a profit motive in getting rid of Joseph (Genesis 37:26).
 He did not deal faithfully with his daughter-in-law Tamar (Genesis 38:26), and he had sex with her as a prostitute (Genesis 38:18).
-But he showed good character when he interceded and offered himself as a substitute for Joseph (Genesis 44:18-34).
-Overall, this blessing is an example of the richness of God’s grace.
+But he showed good character when he interceded and offered himself as a substitute for Benjamin (Genesis 44:18-34).
+Overall, this blessing is an example of the richness of God’s grace to the undeserving.

 b.
 You are he whom your brothers shall praise…as a lion…the scepter shall not depart from Judah, nor a lawgiver from between his feet…to Him shall be the obedience of the people: Each of these refer to the ruling position Judah will have among his brethren.
 He inherited the leadership aspect of the firstborn’s inheritance.
 This leadership position among his brothers meant that the eventual kings of Israel would come from Judah and that the Messiah – God’s ultimate leader – would eventually come from the tribe of Judah.